HerzLab/UnityExperiments/Documentation/FAQ.md

     - Because we support a lot of tasks.

-## Common Unity Errors
+## Common Errors

-These are general questions often asked.
+These are common errors when running the project in unity and how to fix them.
+Please also check the [UnityEPL FAQ](/Packages/UnityEPL/Documentation/FAQ.rst#CommonErrors) documentation.

 1. #### You start the experiment, but all you see is the empty background (looks like the sky)